Master of Science in Accounting

 Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
-Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.Ā Prospective and current students must review Purdue Globalās State Licensure and Certifications site to view program and state-specific licensure information.

-Unless otherwise specified, Purdue Global's programs are not designed to meet any specific state’s licensure or certification requirements.
-Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.
+Licensure-track programs may limit enrollment to students in certain states; please see Purdue Globalās Program Availability InformationĀ to determine enrollment eligibility.

 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, and meeting other certification requirements.

 Upon graduation, you may be eligible to take the Uniform Certified Public Accountant (CPA), Certified Internal Auditor, and Certified Management Accountant certification exams.
 To sit for the CPA Exam in most states, there is an educational requirement of 150 semester credit hours or 225 quarter credit hours.
-You may need to take additional courses at the undergraduate or graduate level to meet individual state requirements.
-You must review your state's licensure requirements by visiting Purdue Global’s State Licensure and Certifications site.
-For additional information about the CPA Exam, you should visit the National Association of State Boards of Accountancy website, as well as your state's CPA licensing requirements, which can be found at the Accountancy Licensing Library.
+The Bachelor of Science in Accounting program is 180 quarter credit hours.
+The Master of Science in Accounting program is 52 quarter credit hours.
+You may need to complete both Purdue Global's Bachelor of Science in Accounting and Master of Science in Accounting, or their equivalents, to meet eligibility requirements.Ā You may need to take additional courses at the undergraduate or graduate level to meet individual state requirements.
+You must review your state-specific licensure requirements by visiting Purdue Globalās State Licensure and Certifications site.
+For additional information about the CPA Exam, you should visit theĀ National Association of State Boards of Accountancy website, as well as your state's CPA licensing requirements, which can be found at the Accountancy Licensing Library.